*This event is occurring as a live webinar. Registrants will be emailed a link to access the program.

 New York has gotten serious about climate change and this will have a huge impact on architectural practice.
-A new law sets carbon caps on the emissions from large buildings which will be enforced with fines.
+A new law, which will be enforced with fines, sets carbon caps on the emissions from large buildings.
 Another requires large buildings to post energy efficiency grades near public entrances.
 And the newest energy code is about 20% stronger than the last one.

-Building owners will expect architects and other designers to have the expertise to help them meet the code, avoid fines, and get good grades.
-Buildings will be spending an estimated $21 billion to meet the carbon caps through 2030, and much more through 2050, representing a huge business opportunity for skilled designers and a chance to help solve the most pressing issue of this century.
+Building owners will expect architects and other designers to have the expertise to help them meet the code, avoid fines, and get good efficiency grades.
+Buildings will be spending an estimated $21 billion to meet the carbon caps through 2030—and much more through 2050—representing a huge business opportunity and a chance to help solve the most pressing issue of this century.
 Designers without expertise may instead face legal liabilities should their work result in carbon fines or low grades.

 Course content focuses on preparing attendees to maximize the reductions achieved in both types of interventions and to provide a framework for advising building owners and managers that can create-long term relationships and drive deeper reductions.